Boutros Salim AbouNader

-Boutros Salim AbouNader (born 20 May 1932 in Baskinta, Lebanon) is a former Lebanese civil aviation pilot.
-He was one of the first four Lebanese pilots to achieve the rank of captain in any airline, and has worked for Middle East Airlines (MEA) for over 50 years.
+Boutros Salim AbouNader (born 20 May 1932) is a former Lebanese civil aviation pilot.
+He was one of the first four Lebanese pilots to achieve the rank of captain in any airline, and has worked for Middle East Airlines (MEA) for over 35 years.

 In 1951 Boutros began work as an air traffic controller for Beirut airport, where he remained until 1955.
 He then moved to the America to train for his Private Pilot License (PPL), his Commercial Pilot License (CPL), his Instrument Flight (IFL) qualification and his Multi-Engine Rating (MER) qualification which he completed between 1955 and 1957.
 He then moved back to Lebanon to fly for MEA.